-The advantage of bitcoin as a new payment solution and passive income generator has also highlighted the operation of its underlying technology.
-The blockchain, and more particularly the considerable energy consumption generated by the operation of the Bitcoin protocol.
+The advantage of bitcoin as a new payment solution and passive income generator has also highlighted the operation of its underlying technology — the blockchain, and, more particularly, the considerable energy consumption generated by the process of the Bitcoin protocol.

-The most fervent critics of bitcoin have moreover insisted on the non-ecological nature of its operation.
-According to some estimates, the bitcoin network would have consumed more than 1.7 billion kilowatt hours in February.
+The most intense critics of bitcoin have moreover insisted on the non-ecological nature of its operation.
+According to some estimates, the bitcoin network would have consumed more than 1.7 billion kilowatt-hours in February.
 That is more than 21 billion kWh in one year.

-Which is the equivalent to the amount of production of energy of at least seven nuclear power plants.
-Obviously this is only an estimate since many parameters come into play.
+Equivalent to the energy of at least seven nuclear power plants.
+It does only an estimate since many parameters come into play?
 But again, how can someone create a passive income if the electricity bill goes through the roof?

-How do you know if this individual, or a particular party, has submitted correct information in the database.
+How do you know if this individual, or a particular party, has submitted correct information in the database?
 In other words, how to make sure there are no fraudulent transactions?
-Surprisingly, the solution to this problem and the creation of passive income is quite simple since it relies on economic incentive.
+Surprisingly, the solution to this problem and the creation of passive income is quite simple since it relies on economic incentives.

-The minor who solves the problem first wins the right to create the next block.
-Provided that the information in the block is correct he recives a fee in the network account unit.
+The miner who solves the problem first wins the right to create the next block.
+Provided that the information in the block is correct, he receives a fee in the network account unit.
 That would be one of the ways of creating passive income.

 The cost generated by the resolution of this problem makes it possible to guarantee the reliability of the information included in the blockchain.
-In the case of bitcoin, the minor will be rewarded with 12.5 bitcoins per validated block.
+In the case of bitcoin, the miner will get rewarded with 12.5 bitcoins per validated block.
 Note that compensation is a decreasing function of the “age” of the network.
 From May 2020, this reward will be only 6.25 bitcoins per block.

 Unfortunately, it has been a long time since this activity is more profitable for ordinary users, as the network has become competitive.